Monthly Archives: January 2012

 Just Deserts

-My better half received a great little book for Christmas, Wobble, by Rachael Lane, which contains thirty-five tantalising jelly recipes.
-Inspired by some of the delicacies, the choicest sheet gelatine was sought, but being the Christmas holidays, only powdered gelatine … Continue reading
+Virginia received a great little book for Christmas, Wobble, by Rachael Lane, which contains thirty-five tantalising jelly recipes.
+Inspired by some of the delicacies, the choicest sheet gelatine was sought, but being the Christmas holidays, only powdered gelatine was available … Continue reading